 Translating Object Names

-SaveToDB products show by default native object names from databases and other data sources.
+By default, SaveToDB products display native object names from databases and other data sources, such as s02.usp_cashbook and s02.usp_cash_by_months.

 IDTABLE_SCHEMATABLE_NAMECOLUMN_NAMELANGUAGE_NAMETRANSLATED_NAMETRANSLATED_DESCTRANSLATED_COMMENT